 - Goddamn Bats: Goddamn TIE Fighters/TIE Interceptors/TIE Bombers.

 - Nightmare Fuel: The face of the medical droid.
 The Unnaturally Blue Lighting makes it worse.

 - No Problem with Licensed Games: One of the best Star Wars related products in its day, with cinematics only below the ones from Rebel Assault, that was CD-ROM based and not a 3" 1/2 like X-Wing, and, unlike the aforementioned Rebel Assault, actually having gameplay that rivaled some of the best flight sims of the time, instead of being a very barebones and amateurishly-done arcade game.

 - Other notable offenders are the eighth and tenth missions of the first tour of duty.
-The former has you identifying which transports have rebel prisoners in need of rescue while you're being pursued by TIE fighters.
+The former has you identifying which transports have rebel prisoners in need of rescue while you're being pursued by TIE fighters, on an extremely tight time limit.
 The latter is exactly the same, except this time you're identifying Lambda class shuttles, and unlike transports, they'll shoot back.
 It doesn't help that both missions put you in the very slow Y-Wing

 - It's been joked that in the former mission that you'll see more of Sullust's moon, Sulon, than you will in Jedi Knight, which has over half the game set on the moon.